Computer Use Guidelines

 - Each customer must use his/her own library card to reserve a computer.
 Use of another person’s library card number is not allowed for computer access.

 - Each customer is allowed up to two (2) sessions per day throughout the DCPL system.
 Computers in the adults, children’s and teen areas are set for 70-minute sessions.
 If there is no one waiting, session lengths are automatically extended.
 Use of the 15-minute express stations does not count against the daily session limit.
+In the event a patron’s extended computer session is ended due to network error, library staff will reinstate the patron.

 - All computers in the designated children’s area are only for use by children age 12 and younger and for parents or caregivers assisting children.